BDS in India: Admission Process, Fees, Best Colleges, and Career Scope Explained

 Entrance Exams for BDS

-To pursue a BDS course in India, students must clear entrance exams, with the NEET (National Eligibility cum Entrance Test) being the most widely accepted for admission into most dental colleges.
-But several other exams are also conducted at the state and institution levels.
+To pursue BDS in India, students must clear NEET UG, which is mandatory for admission to all DCI-recognised dental colleges.
+Several other exams are also conducted at the state and institution levels.

 Category